-SWP: The school operates a Schoolwide programs and follows the regulations as outlined in the Every Student Succeeds Act (ESSA).
+The school operates a Schoolwide program and follows the regulations as outlined in the Every Student Succeeds Act (ESSA).

-The schoolwide Title I programs provide ELA & math interventions for struggling students.
-These students will be selected and placed through a referral process used to target at risk learners, as identified by several areas that include teacher observation, lack of progress toward course level goals based on CCSS, scoring below grade level on the universal screening tool, and parent conferencing.
+The schoolwide Title I program provides ELA & math interventions for struggling students.
+These students will be selected and placed through a referral process used to target at-risk learners, as identified by several areas that include teacher observation, lack of progress toward course-level goals based on CCSS, scoring below grade level on the universal screening tool, and parent conferencing.
+The Title I teacher will work with the teacher to analyze data to place students in extra support classes based on need.
+The Title I teacher will hold online small group classes for struggling students, in addition to the classes that the teacher holds.
+Evidence-based intervention curriculum used during intervention classes.

-The Compass Team is utilized to promote engagement in school and attendance awareness by providing social emotional learning classes; improving study skills and organization; onboarding new families to provide a strong start to school; providing parent education and outreach; and educating families on the importance of attendance and the effect of truancy.
+Utilize the Compass Engagement Coordinators to promote engagement in school and attendance awareness by: providing social emotional learning classes; improving study skills and organization; onboarding new families to provide a strong start to school; providing parent education and outreach; and educating families on the importance of attendance and the effect of truancy.

-The Community Coordinator improves the levels of parent and student engagement and ensures that this increased engagement leads to improved academic achievement.
-They facilitate and develop in-person and online opportunities for students and families to come together and work academically and socially regularly.
+The Family Engagement Coache improves the levels of parent and student engagement and ensures that this increased engagement leads to improved academic achievement.
+The FEC facilitates and develops in person and online opportunities for students and families to come together and work academically and socially on a regular basis.